(1) How do links between individual-level variation (e.g., size, stage, genotypic, reproductive mode) and parasites influence:

 How do parasites influence host allocation to sex?

 Synopsis: Across a multi-year, multi-lake field survey and a field-deployed mesocosm experiment, we found that a zooplankton host (Daphnia dentifera) appears to increase allocation to sex during fungal epidemics.
 We then tested two mechanistic drivers of this pattern.
 Specifically, we evaluated whether: (1) infection-stressed hosts allocate more to sexual reproduction or (2) apparent changes in sex resulted because males resist infection and become overrepresented during epidemics.

 We used a combination of field patterns, experiments, and model of infection risk (parameterized with experimental data), to arbitrate our two mechanistic hypotheses.
 We found no support for the resistance hypothesis; males were not more resistant, hence likely did not escape culling by parasites.
 Instead, we found that individual female hosts increased allocation to sex when infected.
 Together, these results advance understanding of the mechanisms driving variation in allocation to sex across natural populations.

 Direct & indirect drivers of disease

-Using a combination of field survey and in situ experiments my collaborators and I examined:
+Using a combination of multi-year field surveys and in situ experiments, my collaborators and I asked:

 How do habitat, predators of parasites, host stage structure, and host diversity jointly drive epidemics of the devastating amphibian chytrid fungus?